silx-kit/silx/doc/source/modules/gui/plot/dev.rst

 - :mod:`.CurvesROIWidget` to create regions of interest for curves
 - :mod:`.LegendSelector` to display a list of curves legends which provides some control on the curves (e.g., select, delete).
 - :mod:`.MaskToolsWidget` to provide tools to draw a mask on an image.
+- :mod:`.ScatterMaskToolsWidget` to provide tools to draw a mask on a scatter.
 - The :mod:`.PlotTools` module provides a set of additional widgets:

   - :class:`.PlotTools.PositionInfo`